 \section{Exceptional collections on Fano threefolds}

 \begin{theorem}[Polishchuk, {\cite[Theorem 1.2]{Polishchuk}}] Let $X$ be a Fano threefold with Picard rank $1$ and very ample anticanonical class.
-Let $E, E'$ be exceptional vector bundles on $X$ with the same class in $K_0(X)$.
+Let $E, E'$ be exceptional vector bundles on $X$ with the same restriction to a smooth anticanonical divisor $Y$.
 Assume that $\Ext^1(E,E\otimes \omega_X^{-1}) = 0$.
-Then $E \cong E'$. \end{theorem} \begin{remark} As observed in \cite{Polishchuk}, the condition $\Ext^1(E,E\otimes \omega_X^{-1}) = 0$ is satisfied in particular when $E$ is included in a full exceptional collection of vector bundles, because on variety $X$ with $\rk K_0(X) = \dim X + 1$ every full exceptional collection extends to a geometric helix (\cite[Proposition 3.3]{BondalPolishchuk}). \end{remark}
+Then $E \cong E'$. \end{theorem} \begin{remark} Theorem 1.2 in the actual text \cite{Polishchuk} assumes that $E$ and $E'$ have same class in $K_0(X)$ rather than the same restriction.
+However, examining Polishchuk's proof one can see that the first step is to derive $E_Y = E'_Y$ from this condition and afterwards the fact that $E$ and $E'$ have the same class in $K_0(X)$ is not used. \end{remark} \begin{remark} As observed in \cite{Polishchuk}, the condition $\Ext^1(E,E\otimes \omega_X^{-1}) = 0$ is satisfied in particular when $E$ is included in a full exceptional collection of vector bundles on a Fano threefold of Picard rank $1$, because on a variety $X$ with $\rk K_0(X) = \dim X + 1$ every full exceptional collection extends to a geometric helix (\cite[Proposition 3.3]{BondalPolishchuk}). \end{remark}